Vivian Ramón Pita Explained

 Elo rating

-Ramón Pita continues to collaborate with chess as a member of the Cuban Chess Federation.
+Ramón Pita collaborates with chess as a member of the Cuban Chess Federation.

-Along with being a professor at the Latin American Chess Institute (located at UCCFD), she also helps teach at the University of Physical Culture Manuel Fajardo (UCCFD).[6]
-She is actively involved in promoting the game in Cuba while remaining in the competitive elite.
+She is a professor at the Latin American Chess Institute (located at UCCFD).
+She teaches at the University of Physical Culture Manuel Fajardo (UCCFD).[6]
+She promotes the game in Cuba.

-Ramón Pita has also written books, including Capablanca: Pact with Immortality,[7] which provides commentary on the impact that the famous chess player José Raúl Capablanca had on Cuba and how he contributed to the increased popularity of the game of chess.
+Ramón Pita has written books, including Capablanca: Pact with Immortality,[7] which provides commentary on the impact that José Raúl Capablanca had on Cuba and how he contributed to the increased popularity of the game of chess.

 Notes and References